 We are experimental social psychologists who seek to better understand, document, and confront racism.
 For a sense of past research projects in the lab, please see the Publications page.
 Current lab research projects include:

-- Racial differences in perceptions of police policy and practice
+- Racial differences in perceptions of racism

 We study interpersonal and contextual influences on racially biased perception, judgment, and behavior.
 We study how people communicate, think, and interact in interracial contexts.